Skip to main content

 See the red team tracing example for a complete implementation with:

-Best for: Understanding attack propagation, validating defense-in-depth, assessing information leakage, testing against sophisticated adversaries
+Best for: Understanding attack propagation, validating defense-in-depth, assessing information leakage, and turning high-risk findings into trajectory-based regression evals

 Testing Individual Agent Steps